posttul/go-service/README.md

-# service
+# Lot Service

-This is just a service builder on go
+This is just a prove of concep for the [service](https://github.com/posttu/service) pkg.